ehallmark/phoenix-blockforge-ui/README.md

 ## 📧 Contact

-For questions about the website, reach out to contact@phoenixblockforge.com
+For questions about the website, reach out to evan@phoenixblockforge.com

 ---

-© 2024 Phoenix Blockforge LLC.
+© 2025 Phoenix Blockmine LLC.
 All rights reserved.